OSeMOSYS/osemosys_global/docs/getting-started.md

 ```

 :::{seealso}
-Our [naming conventions](./naming-conventions.md) document for full detials on
+Our [model structure](./model-structure.md) document for full details on
-model nomenclature
+technology and commodity names
 :::

 ## Examples